MatthewOsorio/Neural_Noir/docs/backend/Conversation/ConversationModel.md

 This class stores the converesation in the form of a list of dictionaries.

 ## ConversationModel() -> None
-This method appends the system directions of gpt at the beginning of the list.
-That way gpts global instructions are set.
+This method appends the system directions fo gpt at the beginning of the list.
+That way the gpt global instructions are set.

 ## sendUserReponseToDB(startTime, endTime, response) -> None
 This method sends the users response and when the users said it to the SQLite database.